 Beats By Dre and Mercedes Benz get plenty of airtime in the 2015 movie, keeping the kids entertained through prominent headphones and zipping our heroes at breakneck speed through the dino-infested jungle respectively.

 But perhaps the most amusing – or unfortunate – brand association is with Samsung, which has seemingly kitted out the entire park and all its residents via Jurassic World’s very own Samsung Innovation Center.

 Films set in the future can be a difficult sell for specific product placement, since no brand wants their most cutting-edge wares to look outdated in the context of a visionary world.

 Luckily for Audi, the dystopian universe of I, Robot was the perfect arena to take its specially designed concept car for a spin.
-With spheres instead of wheels and reverse butterfly doors, the Audi RSQ got free range of Chicago in 2035, with Will Smith at the wheel – garnering a healthy chunk of screen time in the process.
+With spheres instead of wheels and reverse butterfly doors, the Audi RSQ got to ride around Chicago in 2035, with Will Smith at the wheel – garnering a healthy chunk of screen time in the process.